CPR Ratio for Adults, Children, and Infants

 Chest Compressions

-• When an advanced airway is in place, chest compressions can be delivered continuously without the need for pauses to provide rescue breaths.
+• When an advanced airway is in place, chest compressions is delivered continuously without the need for pauses to provide rescue breaths.
 This technique is often referred to as "continuous chest compressions."

 Rescue Breaths